2600hz/kazoo/doc/installation.md

 ### Longer version

--   Once the dependencies are installed above, including Erlang 18+, clone the Kazoo repo:
+1. Clone the Kazoo repo:

     ```shell
       git clone https://github.com/2600Hz/kazoo.git
     ```

--   Enter the kazoo directory and build the project:
+2. Build Kazoo:

     ```shell
     cd kazoo
     make
     ```

+3. Additional make targets

--   When developing, one can `cd` into any app directory (within `applications/` or `core/`) and run:
+    When developing, one can `cd` into any app directory (within `applications/` or `core/`) and run:

     -   `make` (`make all` or `make clean`)
     -   `make xref` to look for calls to undefined functions (uses [Xref](http://www.erlang.org/doc/apps/tools/xref_chapter.html))
     -   `make dialyze` to statically type-check the app (uses [Dialyzer](http://www.erlang.org/doc/man/dialyzer.html))
     -   `make test` runs the app / sub-apps test suite, if any.
         -   **Note:** make sure to `make clean all` after running your tests, as test BEAMs are generated in `ebin/`!

+4. Running the tests

--   To run the full test suite it is advised to
+    To run the full test suite it is advised to:

     1.  `cd` into the root of the project
     2.  `make compile-test` to compile every app with the `TEST` macro defined
         -   *This way apps can call code from other apps in a kind of `TEST` mode*